json-api/json-api/format/index.md

 A server **MUST** respond to `PUT`, `POST`, and `DELETE` requests to a *to-many relationship URL* as described below.

-If a client makes a `PUT` request to a *to-many relationship URL*, the server **MUST** either completely replace every member of the relationship or return a `403 Forbidden` response if complete replacement is not allowed.
+If a client makes a `PUT` request to a *to-many relationship URL*, the server **MUST** either completely replace every member of the relationship, return an appropriate error response if some resources can not be found or accessed, or return a `403 Forbidden` response if complete replacement is not allowed by the server.

 The body of the request **MUST** contain a `data` member, whose value is a link object that contains `type` and `ids`, or an array of objects that each